 The Bloomberg Terminals

 The Bloomberg Essentials terminals are available to provide users with an introduction to the Bloomberg Professional Service.
 The UCF College of Business has 16 Bloomberg terminals, the most of any university in the state.
-Twelve terminals are located on the main campus and four are located at the downtown Executive Development Center.
+Twelve terminals are located on the main campus.
+Four terminals are located at the College of Business at UCF Downtown and can be used only by the College’s executive and professional graduate business programs.
 The terminals are used as research tools in a number of courses and are funded through generous alumni contributions as well as a small student technology fee.

 Universities and colleges around the globe use Bloomberg to bring the real world of business and finance into the classroom, providing students with access to the same information platform used by leading decision makers.
 The Bloomberg Professional service and Bloomberg Terminal seamlessly integrate the very best in data, news and analytics.
 The Terminal is a 24-hour, global financial services system that provides transparent and reliable financial, economic and government information covering all market sectors.
 It features company financials, market data spanning more than 20 years, charts, statistics, a communications platform and current news reports.
 Many employers utilize Bloomberg terminals in their businesses (there are more than 3,000 terminals in the State of Florida) and students can develop valuable skills that will improve their competitiveness in the job market.

 Bloomberg service also allows students to post their resume and accomplishments on the Bloomberg website, which can then be viewed by all terminal users throughout the world.
 Check out the Getting Started Guide.

 Please use your own audio headsets when using the terminals to avoid distracting other students.
 Students can work on the program at their own pace as long as terminals are available.
 Please limit your time to one hour if other students are waiting.
 Terminal availability may be limited during peak hours to allow certain classes to complete their assignments.